Logarithmic or algebraic: roughening of an active Kardar-Parisi-Zhang surface: Active KPZ equation

 Thus, $J_{ij}^a$ plays no role in the dynamics of $\cal D$ and hence of $\bf v$.
 Without any loss of generality, we then set $J_{ij}^a=0$.
 We further express $J_{ij}=J_{ij}^s$ as

-where ${\boldsymbol\mu}$ is the ``chemical potential'' vector, which in general can have irrolational and solenoidal parts.
-The latter part does not contribute to the dynamics of ${\cal D}$ and hence of $\bf v$, and hence can be set to zero, leaving $\boldsymbol\mu$ purely irrolational.
+where ${\boldsymbol\mu}$ is the ``chemical potential'' vector, which in general can have irrotational and solenoidal parts.
+The latter part does not contribute to the dynamics of ${\cal D}$ and hence of $\bf v$, and hence can be set to zero, leaving $\boldsymbol\mu$ purely irrotational.
 In that case,

 The Burgers equation is given by

 Therefore, in the linearised Burgers equation ($\lambda=0$), ${\boldsymbol\mu}=-\nu {\bf v}$, a local quantity, whereas for the Burgers equation ${\boldsymbol\mu}=-\frac{\lambda}{2}\nabla^{-2}{\boldsymbol\nabla} {v^2}$, a nonlocal quantity.